goggin13/wrestling-stats/README.md

 #### ToDo
 ---- Must do ----
+Work on tiebreaking and displaying
+- tiebreaker algo
+  - is there one team that is better than the rest?
+  - pull them out and put them at the top
+  - repeat

+Advance teams by event until last game in event is played Make it pretty (dark background)
+Fade in scoreboard one row at a time
-WIP - prompt for BP cups
+X - prompt for BP cups
-WIP - scoreboard accounts for simple tiebreakers don't let a team be now_playing twice
+X - don't let a team be now_playing twice
-Make it pretty (dark background)
+X - scoreboard accounts for simple tiebreakers
+Have a testing party

 ---- nice to do ----
 Generate brackets page